-Sometimes, their research didn’t generate effective results so they had to start all over after incurring massive losses; case in point—Netflix’s decision to get into DVD mailing program under the banner of Qwikster (they lost 800,000 members).
+Sometimes, their research didn’t generate effective results, so they had to start all over after incurring massive losses — a case in point.
+Netflix’s decision to get into a DVD mailing program under the banner of Qwikster (they lost 800,000 members).

 But what if there was a way for you to collect consumer data in real-time, to analyze it in a fraction of the time it took a decade ago while minimizing the risk of any errors?
 That’s where AI marketing comes in.

 AI marketing tools are used in various capacities in the marketing processes to generate consumer insights and content that is far more likely to deliver high ROAS (Return on Ad Spend) than conventional methods.

 What advertisers had to do on their own a few years ago, a computer program can do much better and much faster to make a deeper impact on consumer circles.